GamesDoneQuick/sgdq18-layouts/README.md

 - [SplitText](https://greensock.com/SplitText): `shared/lib/vendor/SplitText.min.js`
 - [CustomEase](https://greensock.com/customease): `shared/lib/vendor/CustomEase.min.js`
 - [DrawSVGPlugin](https://greensock.com/drawSVG): `shared/lib/vendor/DrawSVGPlugin.min.js`

-## Usage
-This bundle is not intended to be used verbatim.
-Some of the assets have been replaced with placeholders, and most of the data sources are hardcoded.
-We are open-sourcing this bundle in hopes that people will use it as a learning tool and base to build from, rather than just taking and using it wholesale in their own productions.

-To reiterate, please don't just download and use this bundle as-is.
-Build something new from it.

 ### Running a mock donation server
 `sgdq18-layouts` listens for donations in realtime, rather than polling the donation tracker for a new donation total.
 To facilitate testing,